lscharck/chrysalis/model/README.md

 # Full Model
-This is the full model of a rotating body in 3D with constant mass moment of inertia and no external torques applied.
+This is the full model of a rotating body in 3D with constant mass moment of inertia and external torques applied.

 ## Setup
 The main function will take 2 inputs: initial angular displacement and initial